openshift/gcp-project-operator/docs/gcpconfig.md

 For parent folder you can use any folder you like.
 If you don't have one, feel free to [create](https://cloud.google.com/resource-manager/docs/creating-managing-folders) one.

-You can easily create one example `ConfigMap` using the following command.
+You can create one example `ConfigMap` using the following command.

 ```zsh
 cat <<EOF | kubectl apply -f -